Deputy Chief Financial Officer

 New York City, NY, USA | Girl Scouts of the USA

 Functions:Accounting / Control

-The National Office of Leading Non-Profit / Social Enterprise Company is hiring a Deputy Chief Financial Officer (CFO).
+The National Office of Girl Scouts of the USA is hiring a Deputy Chief Financial Officer (CFO).
 Reporting to the CFO, the Deputy CFO has broad leadership responsibilities in finance and will oversee the finance functions of the organization including Controller, Treasury and Financial, Planning and Analysis.

 The Deputy CFO is an advisor on a broad range of financial and strategic issues evaluating and assisting departments with their financial plans, forecasting, long range modeling and analyzing the financial viability of new and existing initiatives and programs that will support current and future business decisions.